Andre Ayew: Nottingham Forest sign free agent Ghana forward on deal until the end of the season

 Nottingham Forest have completed the signing of free agent Andre Ayew - their 30th since the summer.

-Ayew joins on a contract until the end of the season, and Sky Sports News understands the Ghana captain is included in Forest's squad list of 25 that was submitted to the Premier League on Thursday afternoon.
+Ayew joins on a contract until the end of the season and has been included in Forest's squad list of 25 that was submitted to the Premier League on Thursday afternoon, but there is no place for Lewis O'Brien, whose loan move to Blackburn collapsed on Transfer Deadline Day.

 Ayew, who scored 35 goals in 84 appearances under Forest boss Steve Cooper at Swansea, was reportedly also interesting Everton on Transfer Deadline Day.